 Congressional Review Act in the 119th Congress

 The Congressional Review Act (CRA) allows Congress by simple majority vote in both chambers with limited debate, no possibility of a filibuster, and the president’s signature to overturn recently issued regulations.
 The agency that issued the rule is then prohibited from issuing a new one that is “substantially the same,” but the scope of this prohibition has never been tested in court.
-The CRA includes a carryover period allowing a new Congress to strike down rules issued in the final months of the previous administration.
+Importantly, the CRA includes a carryover period allowing a new Congress to strike down rules issued in the final months of the previous administration.

-CRA Resolutions in the 119th Congress
+CRA Targets in the 119th Congress

 TARGETED RULE | AGENCY | HOUSE BILL | SENATE BILL | STATUS |